mrkent/open-government/README.md

 [[ 0.01234568  0.88888889  0.09876543]]
 ```

 If this sounds like an open source software project to you, it's because it basically is.
 Open Government is a project to create a framework for such a government.
-By leveraging cryptocurrencies, trustless contract arbitration, and competitive pressure, governments can become lean, mean service providers for a freer society.
+By leveraging cryptocurrencies, trustless contract arbitration, and competition, governments can become lean, mean service providers for a freer society.

 To do
 --------